-This June, we will be hosting our 2015 Annual Philanthropy Awards.
-This event will pay tribute to our top corporate, civic and community partners as well as our leading affinity group members for their efforts to create pathways out of poverty through fundraising, advocacy and volunteerism.
+On June 2nd, we hosted our 2015 Annual Philanthropy Awards.
+This event pays tribute to our top corporate, civic and community partners as well as our leading affinity group members for their efforts to create pathways out of poverty through fundraising, advocacy and volunteerism.
 Without them, our work would not be possible.

 “Even though we are on the street, you shouldn’t judge us.
 We’re not all bad – we’re just going through a rough time,” says Tim, a 44 year-old man who has been living on the streets for five years now, and wants get a job and finish school.